mitin001/blog/2026/01/06/modern-operating-systems.md

 * "Backups are generally made to handle one of two potential problems: 1.
 Recover from disaster.
 2. Recover from user mistakes.
 The first one covers getting the computer running again after a disk crash, fire, flood, or some other natural catastrophe.
 In practice, these things do not happen very often, which is why many people do not bother with backups.
 These people also tend not to have fire insurance on their houses for the same reason."
 * "The operating system defines a set of functions that the driver must supply.
 For a disk these would naturally include read and write, but also turning the power on and off, formatting, and other *disky* things."
 * "Old fogeys may still use optical disks (DVDs and Blu-ray), but these are rapidly going out of fashion and will not be discussed in this (undeniably fashionable) book."
+* "The disk capacity of the old floppy disk was 360 KB, or about one third of the capacity needed to store the PDF of just this chapter.
+In contrast, the IronWolf packs as much as 18 TB—an increase of give or take 8 orders of magnitude.
+The authors solemnly promise never to make the chapter that big."

 # Next